wa6pzb/JS8-Undirected-NETs/README.md

 To remove the need of a Net Control Station (NCS) and to create an undirected NET, we establish a NET with a duration of say 60 minutes, and divide it into 2 parts (rounds), each with 6 time slots for a total of 12 (See Time offset Table below).
 Each time slot is 5 minutes long.
 Participants of the NET transmit on random time slots.
 These transmit time slots are determined by random (e.g. dice rolls) before the NET begins.

 The first 6 time slots are the check-in period and the last 6 slots are the conclusion round.
-This method can be adjusted for various kinds of NETs and this two round system is used in the WALDO NET described later.
+This method can be adjusted for various kinds of NETs and this two round system is used in the [Waldo NET](./waldo_net.md).

 Participants of the NET, will transmit 3 times within the first 6 time slots (round 1\) and another 3 times within the last 6 time slots (round 2).
 Thus transmitting half the time and receiving the other half.
 Dice are used to get three unique (non-repeating) numbers for the first round of time slots, and three more for the final round.
 This random assignment of time slots is what removes the need for a NCS.